ec-europa/joinup-dev/README.md

 # The location of the Virtuoso console (Debian / Ubuntu).
 isql.bin = /usr/bin/virtuoso-isql
-# The location of the Virtuoso console (Arch Linux).
+# The location of the Virtuoso binaries (Arch Linux).
 isql.bin = /usr/bin/virtuoso-isql
+virtuoso.binary = /usr/bin/virtuosod
 # The location of the Virtuoso console (Redhat / Fedora / OSX with Homebrew).
 isql.bin = /usr/local/bin/isql